nguyenpham/banksiagui-ios/README.md

 ## Engines
 Typically a chess engine can’t work independently (as an independent app) under iOS system.
 Thus it must be integrated to a chess GUI (BanksiaGUI) by coding, both the chess GUI and that engines code must be changed to.

-Some chess engines are integrated and can run well under Banksia GUI:
+Some chess engines are integrated and can run well under Banksia GUI.
+Their information is in Licenses/Credits.
-- Stockfish NNUE 13dev
-- LeelaChessZero
-- Ethereal
-- Xiphos
-- Rubichess
-- Laser
-- Defenchess
-- Igel

 ## Release on AppStore